kristjank/krypto/README.md

-# Krypto
+# Krypto - voter management site

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9. www.arkdelegate.com source site for delegate payments and information management to voters and community.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

+Project is source for www.arkdelegate.com site for delegate payments and information management to voters and community.
 Feel free to reuse and contribute.

+Design theme is used from https://wrapbootstrap.com/theme/inspinia-responsive-admin-theme-WB0R5L90S.
+Please buy if reusing on own server or change the theme.

 ## Development server